The online Comment window has expired

 • Default_avatar

-Charlene Jones about 5 years ago
+Charlene Jones over 5 years ago

 I urge all City Council Members to support the Tenant Protection & Relief Act.
 We have watched the skyrocketing cost of rental units in the metropolitan area over recent years, and witnessed diminished availability of anything considered affordable as wages stagnate and costs of living, especially education and healthcare, only grow.
 With our loss of Sacramento's (and the county's) model inclusionary housing ordinances several years ago, the problem has, as forewarned by advocates, burgeoned.
 This Act is a significant first step.
 However, our city and county must marshal political partnerships to assure funding and construction of more affordable units.
 As a volunteer with a Sacramento program that successfully serves families who are homeless, I know that unless more permanent housing options materialize with rent stabilization and tenant protections, the many who work arduously to assist Sacramentans secure permanent housing will not be successful for very much longer.
 Charlene Jones